rust-lang/rust/text/0000-collection-conventions.md

 v.extend(some_vec);
 ```

-However, currently the `push_all` and `push_all_move` methods can rely on the
+However, currently the `push_all` and `push_all_move` methods can rely
-*exact* size of the container being pushed, in order to elide bounds checks.
-We
+on the *exact* size of the container being pushed, in order to elide
-do not currently have a way to "trust" methods like `len` on iterators to elide
 bounds checks.
+We do not currently have a way to "trust" methods like
-A separate RFC will introduce the notion of a "trusted" method
+`len` on iterators to elide bounds checks.
+A separate RFC will
+introduce the notion of a "trusted" method which should support such
-which should support such optimization and allow us to deprecate the `push_all`
+optimization and allow us to deprecate the `push_all` and
-and `push_all_move` variants.
-(This is unlikely to happen before 1.0, so the
+`push_all_move` variants.
+(This is unlikely to happen before 1.0, so
-methods will probably still be included with "experimental" status.)
+the methods will probably still be included with "experimental"
+status, and likely with different names.)

 # Alternatives